rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 # 3. Assumptions and focuses

 First of all, what is this _sufficiently useful_ criteria we mentioned earlier?
-The criteria is that the alignment tax must be sufficiently small on the capability dimensions we care about. _(TODO: link to something on alignment tax)_ And what is sufficiently small?
+The criteria is that the [alignment tax][currentworkinalign] must be sufficiently small on the capability dimensions we care about. _(TODO: anything to link with better/more focused discussion on alignment tax?
+Maybe also link/discuss theory practice gap?)_ And what is sufficiently small?
 And which dimensions?
 Well, I don't think we currently have a good understanding of this (as it requires predicting the future), but 2 typical models are:

 1. Small enough that alignment can be enforced via governance without too much incentive for defection.
 This framing is probably more relevant in slow takeoff.
 2. Small enough that an actor could use a lead in AI capabilities to accomplish a [pivotal act][pivotal] _(TODO: this article isn't very focused, better one?)_ safely before unaligned AIs are constructed.
 Note that under this framing, the 'capability dimensions we care about' are the ones which can be used to cause a pivotal act.
 If the alignment penalty makes all pivotal acts impossible, then that technique is (approximately) worthless.
-   This framing is more relevant in fast takeoff and the acceptable levels of alignment tax could depend on how far ahead the actor attempting to cause a pivotal act is. _(TODO: revise/cleanup language)_
+This framing is more relevant in fast takeoff and the acceptable levels of alignment tax could depend on the capabilities lead.

 For the remainder of this post, we'll abstract over this distinction in views, referencing different perspectives as necessarily.